marialyk77/PowerBI_Code_Diary/Total Returns.md

 What it counts: All non-blank values (numeric, text, logical, etc.).
 Suitable when you want to count how many return records exist based on the presence of a ProductKey.

+ // COUNT:

+Use when: You need to count numeric values in a column.

+What it counts: All non-blank numeric values.

 In Practice:

+COUNTA('Returns Data'[ProductKey]) counts how many return records are associated with a product, regardless of the return quantity.

 COUNT('Returns Data'[ReturnQuantity]) : Appropriate when you are interested in counting instances where a return quantity is recorded.

-COUNTA('Returns Data'[ProductKey]) counts how many return records are associated with a product, regardless of the return quantity.

 If we se the COUNTROWS, it will count the BLANKS!
 ## Total Returns = COUNTROWS('Returns Data')